afei1025/learngit/readme.txt

 add another thing!
 my boss is a pig
 this is a test
-create a new branch dev
+create a new branch dev and test